lumol-org/lumol/doc/src/concepts/simulation.md

 Propagators are at the heart of a Simulation.
 They have the responsibility to update the system at each simulation step.
-Currently, three propagators exists: a molecular dynamics one, a Monte-Carlo one and a minimizer, for energy minimization.
+Currently, three propagators exists: a molecular dynamics one, a Monte Carlo one and a minimizer, for energy minimization.

 ## Output algorithms